kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

            value: release-1.4
    ```

    > **NOTE:** Remember to update the `preset-target-commit-1.4` label for the `post-rel14-kyma-github-release` job.
 Follow the same procedure for each released version.
-See this example release 1.4.
+For example, see release 1.4 configuration:

    ```yaml
    postsubmits: